mkushnir/mystrfun/README.md

 The Fun With Strings service provides an entertaining web API about English words.
 You may ask the service to tell some word (in a random manner).
 Or ask for a Wikipaedia article about your personal word of the day.
 Finally, given a pair of first and last person names, get a joke about this person.

-Authenticated^WAny users will be able to see some internal stats of the service.
+Authenticated users will be able to manage some internal stats of the service.

 All API return the _200_ HTTP response on sucess and one of _4xx/5xx_ on errors.
 Results are represented as json objects in the response body.